 Set in a residential location adjacent to the Botanical Gardens and University Sports Facilities, the Oadby Student Village is based very near the main campus.

-A number of room types are available with both catered and self-catering options.
-The lowest price for a single room with shared bathroom and kitchen is £93.80 per week.
-An example price for catered accommodation is £192.50 at Knighton Court.
+A number of room types are available with self-catering options.
+The lowest price for a single room with shared bathroom and kitchen is £87.00 per week.
+There are currently no catered options available.